AlexandruC5/CamelEngine/README.md

 * If we choose to be 2d we can use stereo option, if we enable it, we can edit the pan of the left and right speakers as we want.
 We can also mute.

+## Controls:

+  To freely move the camera in the scene, the scene window must be selected or focused.

 ### Camera Controls:

  - W / Up Arrow: Move Forward